 Indicate what kind of expense it is:

-Note: Identifying your rent and marketing expenses here will allow LivePlan to properly display them in the benchmarks and on the Scoreboard.
+Note: Identifying your rent and marketing expenses here will allow LivePlan to display them in the Benchmarks and the Dashboard properly.

 Indicate how you want to enter the expense:

 - If you choose Constant amount, enter the amount you'll spend on this expense per month or per year:

 Then indicate when the expense should begin:

 - If you choose Varying amounts over time, enter how much you will spend in the months in which you'll spend it: